StephenBondor/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Obviously this is not the spirit of this question.
 Thus, To solve for _f_, I would implement a divide on conquer strategy--similar to binary search.

-1. If the heigh of the building is known, find the height of the building.
+1. If the heigh of the building is known, find the height of the building in floors.
-2. Either divide the height of the building in half or choose a random variable between 0 and 200 (the assumed upper limit of floors presently possible to construct).
+2. Either divide the height of the building in half or choose half way between 0 and ~200 (the assumed upper limit of floors presently possible to construct).
 3. I would throw an egg off of that floor.
 4. If the egg breaks, I would divide that floor number by 2 and subtract it from the current floor.
 If it does not break, I would divide that floor number by